 Sump Pump Maintenance Tips

 How can I avoid basement flooding?
-It’s easier that you think, when you’re armed with a little knowledge.
+It’s easier than you think when you’re armed with a little knowledge.

 Check out these tips from Wise Choice Plumbing & Rooter.

 - Always test the sump pump regularly.
 This easy maintenance task doesn’t require any plumbing knowledge or skill.
 Simply fill a bucket with water and pour it into the pump until the water reaches the float switch activation level.
 Does the pump turn on and do its job?
 If yes, you’re good to go.
 Is the pump not turning on?
 In this case, schedule a service call with a Wise Choice Plumbing & Rooter plumber to investigate and make repairs.